-The unerring power of film is again on show with “The Spider’s Web: Britain’s Second Empire”, which documents how the British elite created a network of tax havens and the lengths they take to preserve it – exemplified in a chilling scene where a Jersey police officer harasses and interrupts the filmmakers’ interview with a whistleblower.
+The unerring power of film is again on show with “The Spider’s Web: Britain’s Second Empire”.
+A tax documentary which highlights how the British elite have created a network of tax havens.
+It also shows the lengths they take to preserve it – exemplified in a chilling scene where a Jersey police officer harasses and interrupts the filmmakers’ interview with a whistleblower.
 And in the spirit of the film, it is now accessible to the public on YouTube.

 Touring the world

 The documentary has been touring the world for the last year, sparking uproar amid the Panama Papers and Paradise Papers scandals which implicated heads of state, spurred protests and resulted in the resignation of Iceland’s Prime Minister.

 On the eve of the film’s one-year anniversary, the film’s makers have put the self-funded documentary online for free to make it accessible to all.